malyabansalper/Secrets-App/README.md

 # Secrets-App

-I made this app just to learn Passport.js authentication in Javascript.
-On this site you can register and login and then you can put any secret of yours which will be visible to others without your name.
+I made this app using Passport.js authentication in Javascript.
+On this site user can register and login and then user can put any secret of theirs which will be visible to others without their name.